juan-andres/spotify-microservice/README.md

 heroku-app-url/playlistOfTheMonth
 ```

-Now you can use the endpoint heroku-app-url/playlistOfTheMonth in your app!
+Now you can use the endpoint **heroku-app-url/playlistOfTheMonth** in your app!

+### TODOs
+- Make it so only you can login your account (e.g. I can go to your login page and use my credentials and boot you out!)